behavioral-ds/VocationMap/README.md

   - `data/profession-profiles.csv` – contains the psychological profiles
     for each occupation in the Vocation Map.
+  - `data/prediction-results/*` – CSV files containing the model
+    prediction for each classifier, and each fold.
   - `plots/vocation-map-static.pdf` – a static version of the Vocation
     Map.
   - `plots/vocation-map-interactive.html` – the interactive version of
     the Vocation Map.
 Also available at
     <http://bit.ly/vocation-map-interactive> .
+  - `plots/confusion-heatmap-dendogram.pdf` – the confusion map for the
+    XGBoost classifier (based on `data/prediction-results/*`)

 ![A static version of the Vocation Map.](plots/vocation-map-static.png)
+![Confusion map showing that even when the prediction is wrong, it is still pretty good.](plots/confusion-heatmap-dendogram.png)

 # Additional data file: